codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 <a href="http://imgur.com/6E7X1pr.png" target="_blank"><img src="http://imgur.com/6E7X1pr.png"/></a>

 To provide the appearance of endless scrolling, it's important to fetch data before the user gets to the end of the list.
-Adding a threshold value therefore helps anticipate the need to append more data to the end of the list:
+Adding a threshold value therefore helps anticipate the need to append more data:

 <a href="http://imgur.com/NRr6dHK.png" target="_blank"><img src="http://imgur.com/NRr6dHK.png"/></a>